-The broad spectrum of immigration consequences that can flow from Criminal & Family Court contacts productive conversation with clients and gather the most accurate information possible.
+This guide will help you identify common immigration statuses so that you can have a productive conversation with clients and gather the most accurate information possible.
 On the next page, we detail some of the fundamental questions to ask clients about their immigration histories.
 Throughout the guide, we provide follow-up questions you may ask clients to verify their immigration status.
 Additionally, the appendices lay out definitions for common immigration terms/abbreviations and depict common immigration documents.